 There are a number of question types and questioning techniques with which most telemarketers should be familiar.
 If not, they need to learn them fast.
-The above include open, closed and leading questions.
+The above include open, closed, and leading questions.

-Questions, coupled with listening to the answers, are essential tools in a cold caller’s armoury.
+Questions, coupled with listening to the answers, are essential tools in a cold caller’s armory.
 It’s unlikely that they will achieve successful telemarketing calls if they don’t master the art of asking good questions.

 Why Ask Questions?

 In truth, this should be pretty simple to understand.
-We need to ask questions not least to ensure that we salespeople don’t monopolise the conversation.
+We need to ask questions not least to ensure that we salespeople don’t monopolize the conversation.
 You can’t build rapport without asking relevant questions that demonstrate interest.
 Questions enable telemarketers to:

 - Obtain Information – Without good information on genuine customer needs, how can you offer relevant solutions for their requirements?